 An effective accessibility statement can only be written off the back of an in-depth accessibility audit of a website.
 To know the areas of inaccessibility, an organisation should have carried out an audit using automated and manual tests.

 Are higher education establishments required to meet these regulations?

 According to the Government Digital Service (GDS):

 “Higher and further education providers are considered to be in scope for the regulations due to their dependence on government funding”.

 In the UK, as of the latest figures (published in 2015) there were 164 higher education institutions that received an element of public funding.
 The figures do not include (the 734) further education colleges that may also receive public funding.

 Many UK universities rely on Government grants to fund both teaching resources (infrastructure, investing in innovation, teaching salaries, etc) and research within their establishments.
 It’s thought that many higher education establishments receive between 18 – 25% of their total funding through Government funded initiatives.

 With this figure being such a large proportion of the income of higher education establishments, they are not exempt from the Accessibility Regulations.

 The non-Government funded higher education

-Those that are mostly self or student funded and receive little or no Government support are not required to conform under the regulations.
+Those that are mostly self or student-funded and receive little or no Government support are not required to conform to the regulations.
 However, the amount of universities this applies to is very small.